-You can book an educational programme by e-mail or by phone.
-Please note the office hours for telephone bookings.
-Due to the high demand, there are currently waiting times for telephone enquiries or delays in processing e-mails.
+You can book an educational programme via a contact form or by e-mail.
+Due to the high demand, there are currently delays in processing e-mails.

 The acceptance of bookings for group offers ends on the first day of the previous month.
 Bookings must therefore be made at least four weeks in advance.